docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 ******************************************************

 Before you can actually send a message, you must check that the required version of the target application is installed.
-The function :ref:`getSpecifier() <missing link>`, available in the global namespace through the :ref:`BridgeTalk class`, provides this information.
+The function :ref:`getSpecifier() <bridgetalk-getspecifier>`, available in the global namespace through the :ref:`BridgeTalk class`, provides this information.

 For example, this code, which will send a message to Adobe Bridge CS5 as part of a script being executed